12 months full time; 24 months part time

 Assessment of modules is by course work essays and written examinations, and most classes are taught in seminar groups.
 You will also write a dissertation submitted at the end of the summer semester.

 Find out more detailed information about the programme modules

-An upper-second-class Honours degree, or international equivalent, in law, is preferred.
+An upper-second-class Honours degree, or international equivalent, in law.

-Applicants whose first language is not English require IELTS 6.5 overall with at least 6.5 in writing, TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 overall (with at least 6.5 in writing), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.